 7. Pyramid training

 A structured rep scheme that’s easy to coach.
 More individual focused, so can be done in a group setting or in individual sessions.
-But a great way to add competition to a group workout, or add an incentive for good form.
-If a client hasn’t done all their exercises up to your standards, they would have to start again.
+Adding an incentive for good form, such as restarting the pyramid if reps fall below standard, brings focus and a competitive edge to the session.

 How it works: